UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-8.md

 ## Part 8 - Handling Errors Gracefully

 [Part 8 is here](/code/Chapter2/Bindings/HelloBindings-08).
-Inspect and familiarise yourself with the code fully before proceeding.
+Inspect and familiarize yourself with the code fully before proceeding.

 In this last section, we look at how to better communicate with the user.
 This include: